 they can see in the night sky and with the aid of telescopes.

 The Paulys are retired teachers -- Tom from the Puyallup School District, where he taught earth science,

-Tacoma School District, where she taught elementary students.
-The remote acreage... has a sweeping
+and Gracie from the Tacoma School District, where she taught elementary students.
+The remote acreage... has a

 They built the observatory and an adjoining planetarium for others as much or more than for themselves.

-gracious hosts are thrilled when they see kids awestruck by the assortment of heavenly
+The enthusiastic and gracious hosts are thrilled when they see kids awestruck by the assortment of heavenly

 She and Tom are also fond of saying that they aren't the story in Starry Hill, that the place and its

 educational, fun-filled focus are what it's all about.

 (Article excerpt from the Eatonville Dispatch.
 Used with permission